AlexWorx/ALib-Class-Library/docs/pages/alib_mod_threadmodel.md

 In more complicated cases it may be necessary to receive the job to be able to periodically check for processing, but then the sender may "lose interest" in it.
-To enable a due deletion of an unprocessed job, method
+To enable a due deletion of an unprocessed job, the method
 \alib{threadmodel::DedicatedWorker;DeleteJobDeferred} is offered.
 This pushes a new job (of a special internal type) into the execution queue of the worker, which cares for deletion.